 Controllable Grid Interface

-NREL's controllable grid interface is a groundbreaking apparatus for testing and demonstrating advanced controls for wind and solar power generation at the multi-megawatt scale.
+NREL's controllable grid interface is a groundbreaking apparatus for testing and demonstrating advanced controls for wind and solar power generation, energy storage systems, conventional generation, and loads at the multi-megawatt scale.

 The rapid expansion of wind power has led some transmission system operators to demand that wind and solar photovoltaic power plants comply with strict grid interconnection requirements.
 These requirements involve various aspects of renewable power plant operation, including fault ride-through, power quality performance, and the provision of essential reliability services to enhance grid operations.